fsai-dev/kube_env_sops/README.md

 # Generate an encrypted Kubernetes Secret from .env.local using SOPS
 kube_env_sops
 Successfully created the encrypted secret: .env-enc.yml

+# If ./.env-enc.yml already exists, use the -force flag to overwrite
+kube_env_sops -force

 # Generate an encrypted Kubernetes Secret from .env.local using SOPS
 kube_env_sops -save=false > .env-enc.yml